CCP-NC/crystvis-js/README.md

 # crystvis-js

 A [Three.js](https://threejs.org/) based crystallographic visualisation tool.
 It reads multiple file formats and renders them with WebGL to a `canvas` element, allowing the user to interact with them.

+> **Note:** Version 0.6.0 includes a major update from Three.js 0.137 to 0.178.
+See [Three.js Migration Notes](docs-tutorials/ThreejsMigration.md) and [CHANGELOG](CHANGELOG.md) for details.

 A few of the key functionality:

 * visualize popular file formats as ball-and-stick structures, easily embedded within a webpage, with orbit mouse control for rotation and zooming;
 * interactive visualisation responsive to user clicks via customizable callbacks;